GiacomoPope/dilithium-py/README.md

 ### KATs

-This implementation follows all the KAT vectors, generated from the reference implementation.
+This implementation passes all the KAT vectors, generated from the reference implementation version 3.1.

 These tests, as well as other internal unit tests are the file [`test_dilithium.py`](test_dilithium.py).